yiggzzz/Final-Project-/README.md

 #  Phishing Detection

-##  Description of the source of our dataset
-  - Topic was taken from [10 Best Machine Learning Projects with datasets](https://medium.com/@letthedataconfess/10-best-machine-learning-projects-with-datasets-6184839c9100), which was posted by Jamie Miller on the Ask-the-Class slack channel.
-From this link, we clicked the dataset [link](https://www.kaggle.com/datasets/shashwatwork/web-page-phishing-detection-dataset) for the 5th best project, Phishing Detection.

-## Reason why we selected topic
- - Being that it is on the top 10 Best Machine Learning, we wanted use the dataset that would be ideal, especially for Machine Learning.
+In this project, a dataset containing 11430 URLs with 87 extracted features.
+The dataset is designed to be used as benchmarks for machine learning-based phishing detection systems.
+Features are from three different classes: 56 extracted from the structure and syntax of URLs, 24 extracted from the content of their correspondent pages, and 7 are extracted by querying external services.
+The dataset is balanced, it contains exactly 50% phishing and 50% legitimate URLs.

+## Context
+Phishing continues to prove one of the most successful and effective ways for cybercriminals to defraud us and steal our personal and financial information.
+Our growing reliance on the internet to conduct much of our day-to-day business has provided fraudsters with the perfect environment to launch targeted phishing attacks.
+The phishing attacks taking place today are sophisticated and increasingly more difficult to spot.
+A study conducted by Intel found that 97% of security experts fail at identifying phishing emails from genuine emails.
+The purpose of this project is to identify if there is a threat of phishing based on whether a URL is seeking to steal data, money, or both.

 ## Questions we hope to answer
+- After cleaning and pre-processing our data, is our dataset optimized enough to go through different machine learning models?
+- Which machine learning model will be better for our dataset?
 - Will we be able to determine whether or not a URL is phishing or legitimate?
-- Which machine learning model will be better for our dataset?
-- After cleaning and pre-processing our data, is our dataset optimized enough to go through different machine learning models?

-## Purpose
-- To identify if there is a threat of phishing based on whether a URL is seeking to steal data, money, or both.

-## Project Overview
-- A phishing website is a common social engineering method that mimics trustful uniform resource locators (URLs) and webpages.
-Phishing is a form of fraud where an attacker disguises a website as a reputable entity in email or other forms of communications.
-The objective of this project is to train machine learning models and deep neural networks on the dataset created to predict phishing websites.
-Both phishing and benign URLs of websites are gathered to form a dataset and from the required URL and website content-based features are extracted.
-The performance level of each model is measures and compared.

 ## Approach to create website
 - Write code to extract the required features from csv file